NukkitR/nukkit-leveldb/README.md

 # Nukkit-LevelDB

-Based on the of Dain's [LevelDB](https://github.com/dain/leveldb) port to Java with the support of Zlib compression and `*.ldb` format table.
+Based on Dain's [LevelDB](https://github.com/dain/leveldb) port to Java with the support of Zlib compression and `*.ldb` format table.

 ## API Usage: